inyoungoh-cde/PointNet_PointNet2_binary_pytorch/README.md

 # Semantic Segmentation (ShapeNet)

-All five input channels are used.
+All five input channels (x, y, z, feature1, feature2) are used.

 - PointNet++